 Our Family & Domestic Violence Team came together in late 2015.
 Find out more about them here!

-The Domestic Violence Justice Campaign Team is led by Erica Hamence, Associate Minister at St Barnabas' Broadway.
-The team is made up of Natalie Williams, a senior policy advisor in the Department of Family and Community Services, Rachel Neary, Domestic Violence Educator at Alice Springs Women's Shelter, Cameron Smith, a doctoral researcher specialising in political economy, race and racism, and multiculturalism at Macquarie University, and Andy Abeyasekera, a ministry trainee at St. Barnabas Anglican Church Broadway.
+The Domestic Violence Justice Campaign Team is made up of Erica Hamence, Associate Minister at St Barnabas' Broadway, Natalie Williams, a senior policy advisor in the Department of Family and Community Services, Rachel Neary, Domestic Violence Educator at Alice Springs Women's Shelter, and Andy Abeyasekera, a ministry trainee at St. Barnabas Anglican Church Broadway.
 Read more below.

 Erica is the Associate Minister focusing on discipleship and campus ministries at St Barnabas' Anglican Church, Broadway in Inner Sydney.
 She leads Common Grace's Family & Domestic Violence Team.

 Rachel is a Domestic Violence Educator at Alice Springs Women's Shelter who comes from a background in international development, social work and activism.
 Rachel is also a mother of 3 and a member of John Flynn Memorial Church.

 Natalie is a core member of the Common Grace domestic and family violence campaign team.
 She is committed to equipping Christians from a range of Church traditions to respond to the complex issue of family violence.

 Professionally, Natalie is a senior policy advisor in the Department of Family and Community Services.
 Natalie has worked in law, advocacy, and public relations and previously ministered with Baptist agencies Global Interaction, Hopestreet and BaptistCare NSW.